tig3rmast3r/StereoCrafter/README.md

 ### Step 7 - Merge inpaint

-run or change settings using gui preview and apply on the runner script Runner uses ReplaceMask as default option.
+run or change settings using gui preview and apply on the runner script.<br>
+There is a new Color Transfer panel with 8 curated presetrs to choose from, sliders are usually fine at default.<br>
+You can enable auto CT evaluation, it works quite well but i'm still testing eventual flickerings due to repeated preset changes, it will incrase merging time a lot, you can use the "parallel" nogui script to recover some time, suggested workers are 2 for 48Gb RAM and rtx 4090 or 3 for 64Gb RAM and RTX 5090.<br>
+Runner uses Binary ReplaceMask as default option.<br>

 ```bash
 chmod +x run_merging_runner.sh